Should You Escrow Homeowners Insurance?

 What Are the Cons of Escrowing Homeowners Insurance?

-On the other end, you’ll have to trust your lender to pay your premiums on time.
-There are a few reasons that would prevent this from happening, human error and bankruptcy for starters.
+You'll have to trust your mortgage servicer to pay your premiums on time.
+There are a few reasons that would prevent this from happening: human error and bankruptcy.
 Missed premiums leave you vulnerable in case anything happens to your home during that time.
-Granted, most lenders are required to cover you when they mess up.
-But it’s still stressful.
+Most lenders are required to cover you when they make a mistake, but it's still a risk.

-You’ll lose the interest you could be making on the money.
+You'll lose the interest you could earn on the money in escrow.
 In most cases, your lender collects the interest.
-It may not be much, but it’s still your money.
-Keep in mind that some states require lenders to pay back some of that interest, however.
+It may not be much, but it's still your money.
+Keep in mind that some states require lenders to pay back some of that interest.

-You’ll also lose access to liquidity.
-With an escrow account, your money is locked up in a “forced savings” account.
-It’s your money, but you can’t use it.
-And if you’re the type of person who prefers to have access to your funds, then this creates a problem.
+You'll also lose access to liquidity.
+With an escrow account, your money effectively sits in a locked savings account.
+It's your money, but you can't draw from it for other purchases.
+If you're the type of person who prefers to have access to your funds, this creates a problem.

-There’s the issue of overages and shortages to be worried about as well.
-If you pay too much, you’ll simply be reimbursed at the end of the year.
-You’ll have lost access to those funds over the year, but it’s better than the alternative.
-A shortage is a real problem.
-Pay too little, and your house becomes vulnerable.
+The issue of overages and shortages -- if you pay too much, you'll receive a reimbursement at the end of the year.
+You'll have lost access to those funds over the year, but it's better than the alternative.
+A shortage is a real problem -- pay too little, and your house becomes vulnerable to foreclosure.